-New this year, you’ll also receive template that walks you through the strategy presented in the guide as well as a checklist of questions to consider when deciding on your survey tool.
+In addition to the guide, you’ll also receive a template that walks you through the strategy presented in the guide and a checklist of questions to consider when deciding on your survey tool.

 As fellow content marketers, we feel your pain.
 You’re asked to produce more content, better content, different content . . . and so on, consistently.
 It’s tough to manage, especially in 2018 when getting any type of traction is more difficult than it was in the past.